nasa-itc/generic_magnetometer/README.md

 ## Overview
 This generic_mag component is an SPI device that accepts multiple commands including requests for telemetry.
 The available FSW is for use in the core Flight System (cFS) while the GSw supports COSMOS.
-A NOS3 simulation is available which includes both generic_mag and 42 data providers.
+A NOS3 simulation is available which includes a 42 data provider.

 # Device Communications
 The protocol, commands, and responses of the component are captured below.